 How Facebook Messenger evolved into a chat camera

-There’s a simple solution to tech’s gender imbalance… Hire more damn women
+There’s a simple solution to tech’s gender imbalance… hire more damn women

-A picture is worth a thousand words…that no one wants to type on a tiny screen.
+A picture is worth a thousand words… that no one wants to type on a tiny screen.
 And even if you did mash in all that text, it’d still lose the subtleties of sarcasm or sincerity.
 To express the full range of emotion, messaging apps must put us face-to-face despite our distance.

-“We like to think of the camera as the new keyboard” Facebook Messenger’s designer Tony Leach tells me.
+“We like to think of the camera as the new keyboard,” Facebook Messenger product manager Tony Leach tells me.
 So nine months ago, his team embarked on an ambitious project to redefine the billion-user chat app as a way to share images, not just words.

-That’s manifested as a shutter button on the Messenger home screen, over 5000 graphical filters and stickers you can add to photos and videos, and computer-generated art that turns any text into an overlaid illustration.
-Messenger even has its own Stories feature called Messenger Day, which while currently only available in a few countries, is slated to roll out wider soon, including in the US.
+That’s manifested as a shutter button on the Messenger home screen, more than 5,000 graphical filters and stickers you can add to photos and videos and computer-generated art that turns any text into an overlaid illustration.
+Messenger even has its own Stories feature called Messenger Day, which, while currently only available in a few countries, is slated to roll out wider soon, including in the U.S.

 Messenger Day and that “camera as keyboard” quote should be very familiar.
 The feature is another interpretation of the Stories slideshow format Snapchat pioneered.
-And in Snap’s IPO filing, it described its philosophy, saying “In the way that the flashing cursor became the starting point for most products on desktop computers, we believe that the camera screen will be the starting point for most products on smartphones.”
+And in Snap’s IPO filing, it described its philosophy, saying, “In the way that the flashing cursor became the starting point for most products on desktop computers, we believe that the camera screen will be the starting point for most products on smartphones.”

-“Gradually as communications become more visual, we had to build a camera that’s more powerful” says Facebook’s head of Messenger David Marcus.
+“Gradually, as communications become more visual, we had to build a camera that’s more powerful,” says Facebook’s head of Messenger David Marcus.

 Messenger first dipped its toes into the world of visual communication with the addition of Stickers in 2013.
 At the time, the company was actually reluctant to build the feature, according to a source familiar with the development process.
 Facebook’s leadership assumed Stickers were just a silly toy for kids and their popularity in Asia wouldn’t translate to the West.

 Surprise!
 Stickers were a hit.
 But they only appeared on the blank white background of your messaging threads.
-By 2014, Snapchat had proven the popularity of overlaying text, emoji, and drawing atop photos and videos.
+By 2014, Snapchat had proven the popularity of overlaying text, emoji and drawing atop photos and videos.
 This collage style allowed people to not only show how they felt or what they were doing, but embellish and riff on it.
-Combining images, text, and symbols let people deliver a vivid yet nuanced idea instantly, opening up new opportunities for comedy.
+Combining images, text and symbols let people deliver a vivid yet nuanced idea instantly, opening up new opportunities for comedy.

 It was then in mid-2014 that Facebook got serious about the business of cloning.
-It launched an overly complicated Snapchat clone called Slingshot, added a selfie camera plus text and drawing overlays to Messenger, and launched a dedicated standalone app called Stickered for adorning photos.
+It launched an overly complicated Snapchat clone called Slingshot, added a selfie camera plus text and drawing overlays to Messenger and launched a dedicated standalone app called Stickered for adorning photos.
 Again, visual communication was a hit.
-Messenger’s growth spiked, increasing from 200 million to 500 million users in just 7 months.
+Messenger’s growth spiked, increasing from 200 million to 500 million users in just seven months.

-Messenger then finally diverged from the Snapchat playbook in 2015 by launching a developer platform to let you share GIFs, augmented photos, and video clips via apps like Giphy, PingTank, and ESPN.
-Facebook saw that not all users are creative enough to dream up their own imagery, so offering ways to pipe them in made visual communication more accessible.
+Messenger then finally diverged from the Snapchat playbook in 2015 by launching a developer platform to let you share GIFs, augmented photos and video clips via apps like Giphy, PingTank and ESPN.
+Facebook realized that not all users are creative enough to dream up their own imagery, so offering ways to pipe them in made visual communication more accessible.

 Meanwhile, Messenger simplified photo sharing by using facial recognition to help you send friends your shots of them.
-And it actually started putting users face to face with video calling.
+And it actually started putting users face-to-face with video calling.
 Messenger’s meteoric rise continued as it added one hundred million more active users every few months.

 But its cornucopia of visual communications features all felt bolted on and buried within Messenger.
 They were essentially camera stop-gaps for an app born out of the group text chat era.
 It wasn’t clear what to do next, and Messenger spent the first half of 2016 mired focusing on chatbots that never quite worked right.

-Note: [Correction: David Marcus and Tony Leach’s names in this video are switched.
-David speaks first.
-This will be fixed soon]